-International students must submit the following documents to Records and Admissions prior to being issued an I-20 form.
+International students must submit the following documents to Records and Admissions before being issued an I-20 form.
 All documents must be translated into English.

-- College Admission Application w/ \$20 fee

-- Copy of VISA/Passport

-- Official high school transcript (translated into English)

-- Official college transcript(s) (if applicable)

-- TOEFL Scores

-- Verification of Financial Support - Financial Sustainability documents (translated in U.S. Dollar)
+- Admission Application w/ \$20.00 fee non-refundable application fee. - Copy of Passport or VISA - Official High School Transcript (translated into English) - Official College Transcript(s) (if applicable) - Test of English as a Foreign Language (TOEFL) - Financial Sustainability documents (translated in U.S. Dollar) - Other: Verification of Financial Support

 International students who wish to reside within the Dorms or Family Apartments will be granted a one year Background Check wavier.
-Thereafter, international students must complete and submit their background check information when completing any future applications.
+Thereafter, international students must complete and submit their background check information when completing any future application.

-For more information, contact Records and Admissions at (928) 724-6630.
+For more information, contact Office of Records and Admissions at (928) 724-6634.